PracheeJaviya/paintect/README.md

 Click on connect and select the mode you wish to use (read,write or read/write).

-Your art will start to appear on client's screen.
+Your art will start to appear on client's screen!